|

 cloth, mild soap, warm water and gently wipe the interior and

-exterior of your stone sink or vessel sink.
+exterior of your stone sink or bathtub.
 Rinse thoroughly

-with clean water and wipe your sink dry with a clean soft cloth.
+with clean water and wipe your sink and tub dry with a clean soft cloth.

 Warning!